joelouthan/Theologicus/src/pastorals/2-timothy1-1-7.md

 Even in your deepest darkest pain when God feels so far, watch when God draws closer to those who cry out to him:

->Psalm 22:1-5 (CSB) My God, my God, why have you abandoned me?
+>Psalm 22:1-5 My God, my God, why have you abandoned me?
 Why are you so far from my deliverance and from my words of groaning?
 2 My God, I cry by day, but you do not answer,